 For example, the dog may actually develop allergic responses to the shots themselves!
 That is to say, the dog's patient may become allergic to the antigens that have been injected into the body.

-There are also natural remedies such as herbs, supplements, etc. that can be used to alleviate allergy symptoms in dogs and boost the dog's immune system.
+If your dog has allergies, before considering allergy shots, perhaps it is an good idea to give natural remedies a try.
+Remedies such as herbs, supplements, etc. can be used to alleviate allergy symptoms in dogs and boost the dog's immune system.

 Check out our page on Natural Alergy Relief for Dogs for more information.